 - Darker and Edgier: No shit.
-This film is the darkest and grittiest interpretation of Kamen Rider to date.
-Rather than a tranditional super-suited human, the Rider is genetically altered and undergoes a horrifying transformation.
+This film is the darkest and grittiest interpretation of Kamen Rider to date barring the original manga works.
+Rather than a traditional super-suited human like most Riders, Shin is genetically altered and undergoes a horrifying transformation.
 The fight scenes are visceral and bloody.
 And if that weren't bad enough, almost everybody in the film dies.
 Considering that the Kamen Rider fanbase is normally very supportive of darker installments (Kamen Rider Black, Kamen Rider Faiz, etc.), the controversial nature of this film amongst the fandom is quite the indicator of what this film is like.

 - Fanservice (oddly enough... or not): We get a completely nude scene of the female lead in the shower and swimming naked with Shin, who's also naked.